7RU7H/Archive/Brain-Hacking/Problem-Solving/Tradecraft-To-BrainCraft.md

 	- High-Impact/Low-Probability Analysis
 		-  CIA: *"Highlights a seemingly unlikely event that would have major policy consequences if it happened."*
 	- “What If?”
 Analysis
 		-  CIA: *"Assumes that an event has occurred with potential (negative or positive) impact and explains how it might come about."*
 - Imaginative Thinking Techniques
 	- Brainstorming
 		-  CIA: *"An unconstrained group process designed to generate new ideas and concepts"*
 	- Outside-In Thinking:
 		- CIA: *"Used to identify the full range of basic forces, factors, and trends that would indirectly shape an issue"*
 	- Red Team Analysis
-		- CIA: *"Models the behavior of an individual or group by trying to replicate how an adversary would think about an issue"*
+		- CIA: *"Models the behaviour of an individual or group by trying to replicate how an adversary would think about an issue"*
 	- Alternative Futures Analysis
 		- CIA: "*Systematically explores multiple ways a situation can develop when there is high complexity and uncertainty*"
 - Strategies for Using Structured Analytic Techniques